pkp/pkp-docs/getting-found-staying-found/en/getting-found-staying-found.md

 ### DOAJ and Digital Preservation/Archiving Policy

-Having a clear digital preservation and archiving strategy and making this explicit as part of a policy is a key component of the [DOAJ application process](/doaj/) policy and one of the criteria for being awarded the DOAJ Seal.
-If your journal is using OJS, you should consider enabling the PKP Preservation Network (PKP PN) plugin, as noted below, which will fulfill the archiving component from DOAJ.
+Having a clear digital preservation and archiving strategy and making this explicit as part of a policy is a key component of being awarded the [DOAJ Seal](https://doaj.org/apply/guide/).
+If your journal is using OJS, you should consider enabling the PKP Preservation Network (PKP PN) plugin, as noted below, which will fulfill the archiving component from DOAJ once the Keeper's Registry (also explained below) shows that archiving in the PKP PN is active and ongoing.
 Also, be sure to document and make your journal’s policy on archiving available.
 In OJS, this can be done as part of the setup process, and the policy will then appear on your journal’s “About” page.

 The following policy from _Current Oncology_ is an example of a clear and concise archiving policy: